thiagoagro/machine-learning-models/README.md

 # Automated Machine Learning Platform

-Welcome to the **Automated Machine Learning SaaS Platform**, an end-to-end ecosystem designed to democratize Machine Learning.
+Welcome to the **Automated Machine Learning Platform**, an end-to-end ecosystem designed to democratize Machine Learning.
 This project features a robust Python package (`ml_package`) for data processing and model training, accompanied by a sleek, interactive web interface powered by **Streamlit**.

 Whether you are a researcher, a business analyst with no coding experience, or a data scientist looking to speed up your pipeline, this platform has you covered.